A Survey of Scaling in Large Language Model Reasoning: Scaling in Model Optimization

-In explicit reasoning~\cite{wei2022chain}, models generate intermediate steps before producing the final output.
-While this approach breaks down complex tasks into simpler steps, it can be verbose and computationally expensive.
-To improve inference efficiency, models can perform reasoning in latent space, skipping the need for explicit verbalization~\cite{deng2023implicit, shen2025efficient}.
-For instance, Deng et al.~\cite{deng2023implicit} propose distilling multi-step reasoning into latent representations across layers, allowing the model to solve complex problems in a single forward pass, thereby improving efficiency and scalability.
-Similarly, CoCoMix~\cite{tack2025llm} trains LLMs to predict selected semantic concepts from their hidden states.
-By interleaving token embeddings with high-level continuous concepts, the model enhances abstract reasoning while reducing data and computational costs.
-Moreover, language space is not always optimal for reasoning.
-Hao et al.~\cite{hao2024training} observe that most word tokens contribute to textual coherence rather than reasoning, while certain critical tokens require complex planning.
-To address this, they introduce Coconut~\cite{hao2024training}, which iteratively processes hidden states and enables parallel exploration of multiple reasoning paths.
-To further enhance deep reasoning without parameter expansion, ITT~\cite{chen2025inner} dynamically allocates computation to critical tokens and iteratively refines representations.
-The iterative paradigm is also leveraged for test-time scaling, improving efficiency\cite{geiping2025scaling, mohtashami2023cotformer}.
-For example, Saunshi et al.~\cite{saunshi2025reasoning} demonstrate that scaling model depth can be achieved with a limited parameter budget through looping, introducing a new scaling paradigm based on iterative latent space transformations rather than increasing model size.
+Several recent methods instantiate this idea in different ways.
+Deng et al.~\cite{deng2023implicit} propose distilling multi-step reasoning into latent representations across layers, allowing the model to solve complex problems in a single forward pass while improving efficiency and scalability.
+CoCoMix~\cite{tack2025llm} trains LLMs to predict selected semantic concepts directly from hidden states; by interleaving token embeddings with high-level continuous concepts, it enhances abstract reasoning while reducing data and computation costs.
+More broadly, this line of work reflects a key observation: natural language is not always the most efficient substrate for reasoning.
+Hao et al.~\cite{hao2024training} argue that many word tokens mainly serve textual coherence rather than reasoning itself, whereas only certain critical tokens require deeper planning.
+Based on this insight, Coconut~\cite{hao2024training} iteratively processes hidden states and enables parallel exploration of multiple reasoning paths in latent space.
+Additional work explores how iterative latent computation can deepen reasoning without requiring parameter expansion.
+ITT~\cite{chen2025inner}, for example, dynamically allocates computation to critical tokens and iteratively refines hidden representations.
+The same iterative paradigm has also been explored for test-time scaling~\cite{geiping2025scaling, mohtashami2023cotformer}, where repeated latent transformations improve efficiency relative to explicitly lengthening verbalized reasoning.
+Similarly, Saunshi et al.~\cite{saunshi2025reasoning} show that model depth can effectively be scaled under a limited parameter budget through looping, introducing a new scaling paradigm based on iterative latent-space transformations rather than simply enlarging the model.
+Collectively, these methods suggest that deeper reasoning need not always correspond to longer visible chains of thought; in some settings, the key resource being scaled is internal computation itself.